Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 It's always possible to run into a problem that a quick Google search won't be able to solve.
 If that happens, you'll be at the mercy of your VPN provider's customer support representatives.

-A VPN provider with multiple lines of communication, like via phone, website forum, email and social media, will be beneficial when you're stuck.
-Choosing a VPN that only communicates through a website ticketing system may leave you pulling your hair out after you don't hear back from them for two weeks.
+A VPN provider with multiple lines of communication, such as via phone, website forum, email and social media, can be highly beneficial when you're stuck.
+Choosing a VPN that only communicates through a website ticketing system may leave you pulling your hair out after not hearing back from them for two weeks.

 Transparency About Data Handling